davecurryco/mystic-spheres/TempleOfTheOldOnes.md

 This room was the living quarters of a cult priest.
 An ancient, worm-eaten wooden bedframe in the north end of the room and an armoire in similarly sad shape in the south are all that remains.

 Buried beneath a flagstone in the center of the floor of this cell is the canopic jar of the Keeper.
-This hiding place was not intended to be accessed and so it can only be found by a successful DC 25 Wisdom (Perception) check.
+This hiding place was not intended to be accessed and so it can only be found by a successful DC 30 Wisdom (Perception) check.
 The only clue is that the successive priests who dwelt in this room could not bring themselves to walk on the spot where the Keeper's relic lay and so this flagstone is less worn than the others surrounding it.

+The Keeper's canopic jar is made of alabaster inlaid and footed with gold.
+A golden seal stamped with the Keeper's hieroglyph secures the lid.
+Inside, the Keeper's brain, shrunk to the size of a walnut, is preserved along with a huge, strangely faceted quartz gemstone (1,000 gp).
+This gem is the key to the portal in the Gate Chamber.

 ### 2O) High Priest's Quarters